New: the whole gallery is now available for download! Please click on any picture and select from "Featured Products".

 Supported by Tsar Nicholas II, between 1909 and 1915, Prokudin-Gorskii completed surveys of eleven regions of Russia, traveling in a specially equipped railroad car.
 His subjects ranged from the medieval churches and monasteries, to the railroads and factories of an emerging industrial power, to the daily life and work of Russia's diverse population.

 In 1918, after the revolution, Prokudin-Gorskii went into exile, taking with him only his collection of nearly 2,000 glass-plate negatives and his photograph albums.
 The collection was purchased by the Library of Congress (LOC) in 1948 from his heirs.

 In 2001, the number of glass plates have been scanned and, through an innovative process known as digichromatography,

 brilliant colour images have been produced.
 Virtual exhibition The Empire that Was Russia

 attracted millions of people throughout the world.

 High quality prints are now available through this website.
 The original images are of high resolution and can be printed quite large.
 I printed number of them at 30x26" (75x65cm) to decorate my apartment, and they look gorgeous!
 By purchasing prints and downloads, you will support my ongoing project.
 The more you buy, the more time I can devote to the project and the more often new images will appear here.
-Check back soon!All restored photos from this gallery are now available in full size on one CD.
-Please click on any picture and select "All photos on CD" from "Featured Products".
+Check back soon!All restored photos from this gallery are now available in full size for download or on a CD.
+Please click on any picture and select from "Featured Products".